 Read the stories of our team and discover how we can help

-Baby loss retreat was set up to help families trying to cope with the death of a child.
-It was founded in February 2018 by Julie Morrison and Bryan Morrison who lost their daughter Erin, Erin was stillborn in 2003 at 37 weeks.
-Julie & Bryan started this retreat free of charge to bereaved parents throughout the UK.
-By providing a quiet environment to help couples talk about their experience.
+Baby Loss Retreat was set up to help families trying to cope with the death of their baby.
+It was founded in February 2018 by Julie and Bryan Morrison who lost their daughter Erin.
+Erin was stillborn in 2003 at 37 weeks.
+Julie & Bryan started this retreat free of charge to bereaved parents throughout Scotland, providing a quiet environment to help couples reflect on their journey.

-Wave of Light is held every year on 15th October.
+The Wave of Light is held every year on 15th October.
 We welcome all families, friends and grandparents to come together to light a candle in memory of their angel babies.
-Wave of Light is an opportunity to join with bereaved parents, families and friends.
-We also have a knitting group who make beautiful cribs for Wishaw General Hospital – we welcome more volunteers.
+The Wave of Light is an opportunity to join with bereaved parents, families and friends and helps to reinforce the fact that you are not alone.

 Hi, my name is Julie Morrison, Founder and CEO of Baby Loss Retreat.
 In 2003 my Baby girl Erin grew her Angel wings on the 9th July 2003.
 I was 37 weeks pregnant and during a routine scan, we were told the devasting news that Erin’s heart had stopped.
 I have a Stillborn Child xx